HokieGeek/dotfiles/README.md

 Using `dzen2` to display the workspaces.

-Also using `dzen2` for some application launchers as well as the selector which lets me change the color theme.
+Also using `dmenu` for some application launchers as well as the selector which lets me change the color theme.

 ##### A few sample custom key bindings that I love
 | Binding | What it does |